Whittier Boulevard: Events

 Every year there is a Christmas parade, called the East Los Angeles Parade.
-It takes place on Whittier Boulevard and starts on Eastern and ends at Whittier Boulevard and Atlantic.
+It takes place along Whittier Boulevard starting on Eastern Avenue and ending at Atlantic Boulevard.
 This parade usually consists of elementary school, middle school and high school cheer squads.
 They occasionally bring in elephants, television reporters, local broadcasters to cover the parades and sometimes some television celebrities.
 In 2008, they brought in Jose Jose, a famous Mexican singer.